dhicks6345789/password-changer/README.md

 cls & net stop PasswordChanger & venv\Scripts\python.exe app.py
 ```

-### Additional Files / Applications
+## Additional Files / Applications

+### Google Project / OAuth 2 Credentials

 You will need to set up a project (or use an existing one) in the Google [Cloud Console](https://console.developers.google.com/apis).
-You will need to set up an OAuth 2.0 Client ID - see [Google's Documentation](https://developers.google.com/identity/gsi/web/guides/get-google-api-clientid) for a step-by-step guide.
+You will need to set up an OAuth 2 Client ID - see [Google's Documentation](https://developers.google.com/identity/gsi/web/guides/get-google-api-clientid) for a step-by-step guide.

 Password Changer will need to be provided with a `client_secret.json` (place it in the application folder where you have Password Changer installed - `C:\Program Files\PasswordChanger` on Windows) containing a value for `{"web":{"client_id":"YOUR_ID_HERE.apps.googleusercontent.com"}}`.
-If you set up OAuth 2.0 credentials as above, the client_secret file you can download from the Google console contains the relevant value.
+If you set up OAuth 2 credentials as above, the client_secret file you can download from the Google console contains the relevant value.

+### Permissions / Groups

-If you want some users of Password Changer to be able to change passwords for other users, you will need a permissions.txt file (again, just placed in the application install folder) in the following simple format:
+If you want some users of Password Changer to be able to change passwords for other users, you will need a `permissions.txt` file (again, just placed in the application install folder) in the following simple format:

 ```
 u.one@example.com,u.two@example.com:groupOne,groupTwo
 u.three@example.com:groupTwo
 ```

 You will then also need a sub-folder called "groups" with files that match the names of the groups.
-Goup files are simple lists of users, one per line.
+Group files are simple lists of users, one per line.
 If wanted, default passwords can be included, separated from the username by a comma:

 `groups/groupOne.txt`:
 ```